Fine P\'olya-Szeg\H{o} rearrangement inequalities in metric spaces and applications: Introduction

 A big step in the progress of this theory has been made by Brothers and Ziemer \cite{BrothersZiemer88} who employed sophisticated arguments involving the theory of sets of finite perimeter to understand the case of equality in the P\'olya-Szeg\H{o} inequality for weakly differentiable functions (see \cite{FeroneVolpicelli03} for an alternative proof).
 This fine investigation culminated in \cite{CianchiFusco02} where this analysis was extended to the case of functions of bounded variation.

 In the meantime, the advances around different types of isoperimetric problems made it possible to investigate analogous P\'olya-Szeg\H{o} rearrangement principles in settings possibly different from the standard Euclidean space.
-For example B\'erard and Meyer \cite{BerardMeier1982} studied the notion of \emph{spherical} rearrangement on manifolds with Ricci curvature power bound, taking advantage of the celebrated L\'evy-Gromov isoperimetric inequality \cite[Appendix C]{Gromov07}.
-Additionally, rearrangements were considered in the Euclidean space but with Gaussian weight \cite{Ehrhard1983}, with full understanding of equality cases in \cite{CarlenKerce01}, see also previous works \cite{Borell1975,SudakovCirel1974} and \cite{BakryLedoux96,Bobkov1997} around Gaussian isoperimetric inequalities.
+For example B\'erard and Meyer \cite{BerardMeier1982} studied the notion of \emph{spherical} rearrangement on manifolds with Ricci {curvature lower bound}, taking advantage of the celebrated L\'evy-Gromov isoperimetric inequality \cite[Appendix C]{Gromov07}.
+Additionally, rearrangements were considered {on Cartan-Hadamard manifolds \cite{hebey99} and on} the Euclidean space but with Gaussian weight \cite{Ehrhard1983} with full understanding of equality cases in \cite{CarlenKerce01}, see also previous works \cite{Borell1975,SudakovCirel1974} and \cite{BakryLedoux96,Bobkov1997} around Gaussian isoperimetric inequalities.
 Finally, we mention the recent works about rearrangements in metric spaces with synthetic Ricci curvature lower bound by Mondino and Semola \cite{MondinoSemola20} and the authors \cite{NobiliViolo21}.